• Skip to primary navigation

 • 2 tablespoon chia seeds

-• ¼ cup almond flour (click here to see my favorite on Amazon)
+• ¼ cup almond flour (see my favorite on Amazon)

 • 1 tablespoon cinnamon

-• 3 tablespoon Granular Sweetener (Click here to see my favorite on Amazon)
+• 3 tablespoon sugar free granulated sweetener (see my favorite on Amazon)

 • ½ teaspoon kosher salt